From Firefighting To Futureready: Building A Smarter Optimized Supply Chain Via Design Thinking

 It’s About People, Not Just Processes

-Design Thinking reframes supply chain transformation around people, not just performance metrics.
+Design Thinking reframes supply chain transformation around people, not just technology and performance metrics.
 Instead of asking “How do we automate this?” it starts with “What’s the real problem and for whom?”

 Design Thinking gives you the tools to: